 Loss of funding would prevent us from supporting vulnerable women.
 Robust accounting and budgeting, and active fundraising throughout the year ensures we have the funds to continue to offer our services.
 All our volunteers undergo extensive training to ensure they can offer appropriate and sensitive support.

-Amount Heading Description £180,000 Staff and Volunteers Direct work with vulnerable pregnant women, salaries, training and supervision £14,500 Admin and Governance Admin, finance, insurance, strategic planning and consultancy £40,000 Projects Pilot projects in new areas £14,500 Research Research projects, evaluation, Service User Involvement £38,000 Service User Involvment Service user consultation and peer support training
+Amount Heading Description £250,000 Staff and Volunteers Direct work with vulnerable pregnant women, salaries, training and supervision £50,000 Admin and Governance Admin, finance, insurance, strategic planning and consultancy £145,000 Service User Involvment Service user consultation and peer supporters and research training

 Current Funding / Pledges